-Mixed-gender housing with gender-neutral restrooms is available in all upper-class housing.
-Gender-neutral restrooms are pre-designated in three Customs Groups, and all other Customs groups will vote upon arrival to make their restrooms gendered or non-gendered.
-Incoming first-year students can confidentially express their needs regarding pre-designated gender-neutral restrooms on the Housing Questionnaire available to matriculating students in the summer before their arrival.
+Mixed-gender housing with all-gender restrooms is available in all upper-class housing.
+All-gender restrooms are pre-designated in three Customs Groups, and all other Customs groups will vote upon arrival to make their restrooms gendered or non-gendered.
+Incoming first-year students can confidentially express their needs regarding pre-designated all-gender restrooms on the Housing Questionnaire available to matriculating students in the summer before their arrival.

 The Office of Residential Life recognizes that trans* students have a wide variety of housing preferences and needs.
 E-mail the Director of Residential Life (firstname.lastname@example.org), with individual concerns or questions, or contact the student-chaired Residential Life Committee.

 Documentation: Legal Name and Gender Marker